harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ec2-stop-by-id.md

 ### WARNING

-If the target EC2 instance is a part of a self-managed nodegroup, drain the target node of any application running on it.
+If the target EC2 instance is a part of a managed node group, drain the target node of any application running on it.
 Isolate the target node before running the experiment so that the experiment pods are not scheduled on it.
 :::

 ## Default Validations